 In a large nonreactive bowl or pot, mix salt into the water.

 Add cabbage to salt water and, if necessary, weigh down with a large plate so leaves are all submerged.
 Soak cabbage for 5 to 6 hours.

 Remove cabbage and rinse in cold water, squeezing out excess liquid.

 In a large bowl, mix garlic, ginger, red pepper flakes, sugar, and scallions.

 Add cabbage and coat with seasoning mixture.

 - There are countless ways to make kimchi, but traditional recipes usually include fish sauce, brined tiny shrimp, or fresh oysters.
 Try 2 to 3 tablespoons of fish sauce or 2 tablespoons of chopped brined shrimp if you'd like to experiment.
 I am always nervous about people over-salting their kimchi.
-Because every fish sauce and brined shrimp has a different amount of salt, I advise you to use them sparingly if you've never made kimchi before.
+Because every fish sauce and brined shrimp has a different amount of salt, use them sparingly if you've never made kimchi before.